diaspora/diaspora_federation/docs/index.md

 ---
 ---

-{% include warning_box.html
-   title="Future federation protocol"
-   content="<p>This document provides the documentation for the future federation protocol for diaspora*.
-Current diaspora* servers still use an older protocol!</p>"
-%}

 # diaspora\* federation protocol

 The purpose of this document is to specify the communications that go on between diaspora\* servers (and other servers